The Problem

 - On the Configure Git page, enter the new Git URL (the Git URL for the repository to which you want to migrate), then click the Continue button.

 - For SSH connections, add the new deploy key to your Git repo, and be sure to grant Write access in the Git repo deploy key settings.
-If you are using HTTPS, enter the login credentials for your Git repo (see the Setting Up and Testing a Git Connection documentation page for full instructions on setting up Git).
+If you are using HTTPS, enter the login credentials for your Git repo.
+See the Setting Up and Testing a Git Connection documentation page for full instructions on setting up Git

-That is all!
 Now your project is connected to the new repository.

 Advanced Solution: Clone the repository